alonzi/MTG-Data/How-to-data/scalar-theory.md

 4. https://strategy.channelfireball.com/all-strategy/cfb-pro-content/lsvs-innistrad-midnight-hunt-limited-set-re-review/
 5. https://media.wizards.com/2021/mid/en_9KarCuKRcO.png
 6. Which is not to say Frank has the ideal pick order, but I can assure you at any point in time he is very likely to have the better pick order than me.
+7. In case you are wondering it is this never ending parade of caveats that make data anlysis hard and also what separate pro magic players from people like me.